 DAY 4: Culinary Adventure

 Trastevere is a neighborhood like no other.
 Its cobblestone streets come alive at night, earning it comparisons to Greenwich Village and Paris’s Left Bank.
-It’s where Romans choose to eat with their families on a Sunday and where young Romans go for buzzing nightlife at evenings and weekends.
-On this guided four-hour walking tour we explore this photogenic neighborhood by night.
+It’s where Romans choose to eat with their families on a Sunday and where young Romans go for buzzing nightlife on evenings and weekends.
+On this private four-hour walking tour with a sommelier, you will explore this photogenic neighborhood by night.
 You’ll sample a sumptuous blend of Italian classics like pizza and pasta, real Roman street food, less-known meats and cheeses, and amazing wine in a secret cellar – its history will blow you away.
 Enjoy Rome at night with the guidance of a local who knows the streets!

 Day 5: Explore Ancient Pompeii and Settle into Sorrento